ThomasBurgess2000/AlphaPi/README.md

 photo.py displays an image that you add to the same directory as the script.

 ## typer.py
 typer.py is currently non-functional.

-Trying to make a way to display input from keyboard using keyboard polling without pygame, but it's not working yet.
-Feel free to help on this.
+## typer2.py
+typer2.py is a basic text-entry script built using the curses module.
+Updates the screen with characters typed.